Urodacus uncinus

 Urodacus uncinus is a species of scorpion in the family Urodacidae.
 It is endemic to the northern part of Western Australia.

 Description

 Urodacus uncinus is morphologically indistinguishable from U. lunatus and examination of the male genitalia is required.

 Distribution and ecology

 Urodacus uncinus is rare and is only known from 6 locations and 16 specimens in north-eastern Pilbara.
 It is known to occur in an area of around 12000 km2.
 This number may not be accurate because of its potentially patchy distribution.
 That means the area may be under 10000 km2.
 Species with such distributions are considered short-range endemic.

 Due to certain morphological features, it is thought to live a fossorial lifestyle.
-They may only live in creeks and drainage lines.
+They maybe only live in creeks and drainage lines.

 Etymology

 The specific epithet "uncinus" comes from Latin and means "hook".
-This refers to the aculeus (stinger) that is more strongly curved than what is usually seen in the genus.
+This refers to the aculeus (sting) that is more strongly curved than what is usually seen in the genus.